Choose the Best Cloud Platform: AWS vs Azure vs Google Cloud

 For big corporations, using Google Engine alone can be limiting, but there’s a positive side – you don’t need to spend time reconfiguring and integrating many services within your infrastructure.

-Microservices and a free version
+Microservices and a Free Version

 Similarly to Microsoft Azure, Google Cloud offers a free tier.
-It’s not limited to 750 hours, like in Azure – businesses have the access to a yearly plan.
+It’s not limited to 750 hours, like in Azure – businesses have access to a yearly plan.
 More than other vendors, Google has been cooperating with Kubernetes.
 Likely, a platform will soon take a leading position in microservice Cloud computing.

 Storage